-Teachers should avoid the stultifying effect that traditional inculcation of information may have by using the teaching techniques such as discovery technique and problem-solving activity capable of sharpening the tendency towards originality.
+Teachers should avoid the stultifying effect that traditional inculcation of information may have by using the teaching techniques such as discovery techniques and problem-solving activities capable of sharpening the tendency towards originality.

 Teachers avoid d instilling in children the idea that everything is known and determined and those pupils must sub-serve the acknowledged experts in any field and cannot follow their own distinctive way of looking at things.

-Teachers have to produce extensive skill and understanding in any given sphere.
-Without these, an individual may not be a good scientist, artist or whatever since excellence is a vital characteristics of creativity.
+Teachers have to produce extensive skills and understanding in any given sphere.
+Without these, an individual may not be a good scientist, artist, or whatever since excellence is a vital characteristic of creativity.

 They are always trying to find out how things really work.